datellus/Measuring-Culture-Datellus/README.md

 ## Transforming PDF Files to Txt Files

 The model uses Text files so the first step is building this txt files.
 You need to run the file __Pdf2Text__ inside the data folder.
 In this folder you need to store all the pdf files that you want to use, particulary in the folder which says __pdf_files__.
+After selecting all the files, open your terminal and run __python pdf2text.py__.
+This will transform all of the pdf files on the pdf folder into __txt format__.
+It will generate two files into the __input folder : documents and document_ids__ both of them are used in the next step.

+## Parsing the text

+The next step is __Parsing__ .
+Running the command __python parse.py__ will parse de text, which means, it will analyze each word and it´s meaning (Part of Speech) in the sentence.
+This is necessary for the final test.
+This step will create a __Parsed Text__ located in the __data/processed/parsed__ folder.

+## Unigrams , Bigrams, Trigrams and Scoring